Introduction

 Identifying the Type of Cracks

-- Expansion Cracks: These occur at joints where the concrete expands and contracts.
-Effective sealing is crucial to prevent water infiltration.
+- Expansion Cracks: These appear at joints where concrete expands and contracts.
+Sealing them well is key to stopping water from getting in.

 Tools and Materials Needed

-To facilitate a smooth repair process, gather the necessary tools and materials beforehand.
-Use this checklist to ensure you have everything you need:
+To make your repair process easier, gather all the tools and materials you’ll need ahead of time.
+Use this checklist to make sure you have everything:

 - Concrete crack filler or sealant